Athletics at the 2016 Summer Paralympics – Men's 100 metres

-The Men's 100m athletics events for the 2016 Summer Paralympics take place at the Estádio Olímpico João Havelange from September 8 to September 16, 2016.
+The Men's 100m athletics events for the 2016 Summer Paralympics took place at the Estádio Olímpico João Havelange from 8 September to 16 September 2016.
 A total of 16 events were contested over this distance, and entry was open in 19 classifications.

 Schedule

 Medal summary

 The following is a summary of the medals awarded across all 100 metres events.
 2 World records, and a further 6 Paralympic Games records were set during the sixteen finals.

 Results

 The following were the results of the finals only of each of the Men's 100 metres events in each of the classifications.
 Further details of each event, including where appropriate heats and semi finals results, are available on that event's dedicated page.

 T11

 The final in this classification took place at 19:02, local time, 11 September 2016:

 T12

 The final in this classification took place at 18:10 local time, 15 September 2016: